 - On top of that, many manufacturers and warehouses start rationing parts.
 So even if they have the parts, they limit how many you can buy.
 This makes it even harder to get parts.

 - Oh, and this is happening all over the world.

 This is basic supply and demand: when people are still trying to buy products while there aren’t as many available, the price goes up.
 At Casey Services, we’ve seen prices go up on nearly all of our materials and parts.

 – HVAC Capacitor Price

-Let’s look at two common AC components, a capacitor and a contactor, and their price increases over the past couple of years:
+Let’s look at two common AC components – a capacitor and a contactor – and see how their price increases over the past couple of years: